-In (Lang et al. 2007) the notion of fair winner in sequential majority voting is introduced.
+In [5] the notion of fair winner in sequential majority voting is introduced.
 In particular: given a complete profile P, a candidate A is said to be a fair possible winner for P iff there is a balanced agenda in which A wins.
 If the number of candidates is a power of two, a balanced agenda is a balanced binary tree in which every candidate needs to win the same number of pairwise comparisons to win overall.
 If the number of candidates is not a power of two, each candidate has at most one bye.
-The motivation to consider fair possible winners is to avoid situations in which weak candidates, that can beat only a small number of candidates, end up winners of the election.
-In (Lang et al. 2007) it has been shown that testing whether a candidate is a fair possible winner over weighted majority graphs is NP-hard.
+The motivation to consider fair possible winners is to avoid situations in which weak candidates, that can beat only a small number of candidate is a fair possible winner over weighted majority graphs is NP-hard.

-We consider again this notion of fairness, applied to the new notions of possible winner.
-In particular, we say that: given an incomplete weighted profile P, A is a fair weak possible (FWP) winner for P iff there exists a completion of P and a balanced agenda such that A wins.
+We consider again this notion of fairness, applied to the new notion of possible winner.

+Definition 2.
+Let P be an incomplete weighted profile and A a candidate.
+A is a fair weak possible (FWP) winner for P iff there exists a completion of P and a balanced agenda such that A wins.

 Given the proof of Theorem 5, it is easy to see that determining such winners is difficult.
-However, this result cannot be derived from the analogous one in (Lang $et\ al.\ 2007$ ), since we don't have weights in the majority graph.
+However, this result cannot be derived from the analogous one in [5], since we don't have weights in the majority graph.

-Theorem 6 Given an incomplete weighted profile P with 3 or more candidates, deciding if a candidate is a fair weak possible winners for P is NP-complete.
+Theorem 6.
+Given an incomplete weighted profile P with 3 or more candidates, deciding if a candidate is a fair weak possible winners for P is NP-complete.

-Proof: It follows from the proof of Theorem 5, since every agenda with 3 candidates is represented by a balanced
+Proof.
+It follows from the proof of Theorem 5, since every agenda with 3 candidates is represented by a balanced agenda. \Box